Famicom Data Recorder

-Famicom Data Recorder (HVC-008) is a compact cassette tape data interface introduced in 1984, for the Famicom which had been introduced in 1983.
-It is compatible with four Famicom games, for saving user-generated content to tapes.
-As Nintendo's first rewritable storage medium, it was replaced by the Famicom Disk System in 1986.
+The Famicom Data Recorder (HVC-008) is a compact cassette tape data interface introduced in 1984, for the Family Computer.
+It is compatible with four Famicom titles, for saving user-generated content to tapes.
+It was Nintendo's first rewritable storage medium, the second one would follow shortly after with the Family Computer Disk System's floppy disks in 1986.

 History

 Home game consoles may present the player with the opportunity for storing game positions and original user-generated content such as custom game levels.
 Based on the read-only memory cartridge medium, the premium cost of easy-to-use solid-state data storage technology, such as battery-backed memory, drove the 1980s market to seek cheaper compromises.
 Utilizing standard compact cassette tapes, Nintendo began with the Famicom Data Recorder.
 A compatible game runs on cartridge and optionally allows the creation of user-generated content to be saved onto cassette tapes using this tape drive.

 Manufactured by Matsushita/Panasonic for Nintendo, the cassette tape drive was released in 1984 only in Japan for ¥9,800.
 Available to any game developer, it was launched as a peripheral for Nintendo's Family BASIC Keyboard to save BASIC programs written by users.
-In addition to Family BASIC, this compatible game library is Nintendo's Programmable Series with Excitebike (1984), Mach Rider (1985), and Wrecking Crew (1985)—and the third party games Castle Excellent (1989), Arkanoid - Revenge of Doh, Lode Runner (1984), and Nuts & Milk.
+In addition to Family BASIC, this compatible game library is Nintendo's Programmable Series with Excitebike (1984), Mach Rider (1985), and Wrecking Crew (1985)—and the third party games Castle Excellent (1989), Arkanoid II (1988), Lode Runner (1984), and Nuts & Milk (1984).

 As production costs decreased over the years, Nintendo later developed the floppy disk based Famicom Disk System, and ASCII Corporation created an external battery-backed RAM-disk called the Turbo File.